Kenya Safari & Swimming 2026: Masai Mara, Lodges & Diani Beach

 Do you need a visa for Kenya?

 Yes.
-The old visa-on-arrival system was abolished in 2024 and replaced by the electronic travel authorization. eTA (electronic travel authorization) It has been replaced.
-Applications are submitted online at etakenya.go.ke and currently cost [price missing]. approximately 30 USD and should be applied for at least 3 days before arrival.
+Since 2024, the old visa-on-arrival system has been abolished and replaced by the electronic travel authorization (eTA).
+Applications are submitted online at etakenya.go.ke, currently cost around USD 30, and should be made at least 3 days before arrival.
 You will need a passport valid for at least 6 months, a photo, your flight itinerary, and proof of accommodation.
-Approval will be sent by email and is valid for 90 days.
+The authorization will be sent by email and is valid for 90 days.
 No consulate visit is required.

 Is Kenya safe for travelers?

-Kenya is popular in all classic tourist regions – safari parks (Masai Mara, Amboseli, Tsavo, Samburu), the coast around Diani, Watamu and Malindi, as well as central Nairobi and villa districts such as Westlands or Karen. safe and very tourist-friendly.
-In Nairobi, as in any African metropolis, there are neighborhoods that should be avoided at night (Eastleigh, Kibera, certain areas in the Central Business District).
-Basic rules: Travel at night by Uber/Bolt, do not visibly display valuables, and avoid the coastal border area with Somalia (north of Lamu).
-For safari tourists, Kenya is one of the safest travel destinations in Africa.
+In all classic tourist regions – safari parks (Masai Mara, Amboseli, Tsavo, Beyond the islands of Samburu, the coast around Diani, Watamu, and Malindi, as well as central Nairobi and the villa districts like Westlands and Karen, Kenya is safe and very tourist-friendly.
+As in any African metropolis, there are areas in Nairobi that should be avoided at night (Eastleigh, Kibera, certain parts of the Central Business District).
+Basic rules: use Uber/Bolt at night, don't visibly display valuables, and avoid the coastal border area with Somalia (north of Lamu).
+For safari tourists, Kenya is one of the safest destinations in Africa.

 How much does a 2-week trip to Kenya cost?